MAN1SHIITB/SoC-2023/README.md

 <br>
 In Linear Search Algorithm, every element is considered as a potential match for the key and checked for the same.
 If any element is found equal to the key, the search is successful and the index of that element is returned.
 If no element is found equal to the key, the search yields “No match found”.
 ##### Time Complexity:
-*Best Case: In the best case, the key might be present at the first index.
-So the best case complexity is O(1) *Worst Case: In the worst case, the key might be present at the last index i.e., opposite to the end from which the search has started in the list.
-So the worst-case complexity is O(N) where N is the size of the list.
+1. Best Case: In the best case, the key might be present at the first index.
+So the best case complexity is O(1) <br>
+2. Worst Case: In the worst case, the key might be present at the last index i.e., opposite to the end from which the search has started in the list.
+So the worst-case complexity is O(N) where N is the size of the list. <br>
-*Average Case: O(N)
+3. Average Case: O(N)
 <br>
 #### Binary Search:
 Binary Search is defined as a searching algorithm used in a sorted array by repeatedly dividing the search interval in half.
 The idea of binary search is to use the information that the array is sorted and reduce the time complexity to O(log N).
 ##### To apply Binary Search algorithm:
-*The data structure must be sorted.
+* The data structure must be sorted.
-*Access to any element of the data structure takes constant time.
+* Access to any element of the data structure takes constant time.
 <br>
 In this algorithm,
-*Divide the search space into two halves by finding the middle index “mid”.
+* Divide the search space into two halves by finding the middle index “mid”.
-*Compare the middle element of the search space with the key.
+* Compare the middle element of the search space with the key.
-*If the key is found at middle element, the process is terminated.
+* If the key is found at middle element, the process is terminated.
-*If the key is not found at middle element, choose which half will be used as the next search space.
+* If the key is not found at middle element, choose which half will be used as the next search space.
-*If the key is smaller than the middle element, then the left side is used for next search.
+* If the key is smaller than the middle element, then the left side is used for next search.
-*If the key is larger than the middle element, then the right side is used for next search.
+* If the key is larger than the middle element, then the right side is used for next search.
 <br>
 This process is continued until the key is found or the total search space is exhausted.
 <br>